frank-emrich/freezeml-pldi2020-artifact/README.md

 between the types displayed by Links and those shown in Table 14.

 There are two ways to verify that the programs from `examples.tests` type-check in Links with the correct types.
+Both methods rely on invoking a vanilla installation of Links 0.9.1, which is present in the VM.

 Testing via REPL